This sheet aims to help you work out the best strategy for raising money for your group.

 There are many ways of collecting money from supporters, but there are often rules and regulations that affect how you carry them out.

 If you are having a stall at an event it is always useful to have a collection tin for members of the public to make small donations to your group.

 You can also organise a street collection.
 You will need a permit from the local council for this.
-In Brighton contact the Health and Safety Licensing Team on 01273 294429.
+See our information on Licensing and regulations for more details.
 You can make your collection more imaginative and appealing to the public by dressing up, having musicians or performers with you, having information about your group available, or having stickers to give to those who donate.